Best Maine Coon Cat Flaps

 For a full list of the threats, read this article.

-However, if you have a secure garden that your Maine Coon is unable to escape from, allowing your cat to explore the outdoors is a great way to provide them with enrichment.
+If you have a secure garden that your Maine Coon is unable to escape from, allowing your cat to explore the outdoors is a great way to provide them with enrichment.

 These intelligent cats can become bored and destructive without enough stimulation, so the many sights, sounds, and scents of the outdoors are a feast for your cat’s senses!